carter-0/carter-0/README.md

 ### Hi!

 I'm a 17 year old Software Engineer from the UK and I love building, marketing and scaling B2C products.
-The following is my portfolio of projects I've worked on so far (minus a few secret ones):
+The following is my portfolio of projects so far (minus a few secret ones):

 ## Current websites